-Filed under: Music, Opinion, Politics, Starring Local Feminists
+Filed under: Music, Opinion, Politics, Post by: Sheryl R, Starring Local Feminists

 The following is a guest post by Sheryl Rivett, George Mason University MFA Fiction student and StS 2013-2014 Blog Editor.

 During the second wave of feminism in the sixties and seventies, my mother referred to herself as a “feminist.”
 She was a schoolteacher, a mother of three, and the daughter of an educated, single mother who had divorced her first husband in 1945, despite public shunning in the Catholic community where she was raised and despite the cultural expectation that women were to stay in their marriages.
 Feminism didn’t fall far from the tree.
 When Helen Reddy’s “I am Woman” topped the charts in the seventies, my mother and her friends, all college-educated women who were juggling work and family and cultural chauvinism, would gather in their living rooms to dance and sing the Reddy lyrics at the top of their lungs.

 When I attended college in the late eighties, feminism was the last thing with which I wanted to identify.
 I wanted to be anything BUT like my mother.
 In fact, I remember raising my hand in Public Communication and asking my professor, “I don’t understand what the big deal is about words.
 I don’t care if we say MANkind, or “man” for woman.”
 By the end of that class, my eyes were open to the reality of the power of language, of the nuances of word choices, and the inherent misogyny in the cultural rhetoric.
 By the end of my undergraduate education, I would understand the importance of feminist theory, whether male or female, white or black, gay or straight.